Large for Gestational Age

 What is large for gestational age (LGA)?

 Large for gestational age (LGA) is used to describe newborn babies who weigh more than usual for the number of weeks of pregnancy.
-Babies may be called large for gestational age if they weigh more than 9 in 10 babies (90th percentile) or more than 97 of 100 babies (97th percentile) of the same gestational age.
+Babies may be called large for gestational age if they weigh more than 9 in 10 babies (90th percentile) of the same gestational age.
 This is based on U.S. statistics from 1991.
 About 1 in 10 babies born at 40 weeks' gestation in the U.S. in 1991 weighed more than 8 pounds, 13 ounces (4,000 grams) at birth.
-Three in 100 babies weighed more than 9 pounds, 11 ounces 4,400 grams).
+Three in 100 babies weighed more than 9 pounds, 11 ounces (4,400 grams).

 Babies born earlier than 40 weeks are considered LGA at lighter weights.
 Babies born after 40 weeks are considered LGA at slightly higher weights.
 Overall, babies born in the U.S. in recent years weigh a little more than they used to.
 Normal ranges for birth weight may also be different, based on ethnic background.